About Grad Slam

 Qualifying Round Participant Information and Instructions

-- All rooms will be equipped with a laptop, projector, slide advancer remote, laser pointer, and microphone.
+- All rooms will be equipped with a laptop, projector, slide advancer remote, and laser pointer.

 - Please arrive at the venue at least 15 minutes before your scheduled round to allow for check-in and other prep.

 - You must send your PowerPoint slides to Kathryn Raley, firstname.lastname@example.org at least 1 week prior to your scheduled presentation date.
-(See Rules on slide design.)
 They will be pre-loaded onto a Graduate Studies laptop for display during your presentation.
 Slides should be set to 4:3 aspect ratio in order to ensure proper display during your talk.
 A remote will be available to advance through your slides.

 - Photography and Videography